OpenFn/godata-interoperability/README.md

 - The `Id` of the `Measles new` dataElement is `GCvqIM3IzN0`

 #### Step 5.
-Identify the CategoryComboOptions associated with a given data element
+Identify the CategoryComboOptions(Disaggregate Options) associated with a given data element

 - In this example, the CategoryComboOptions associated with the `Measles new` data element can be found [here](https://play.dhis2.org/2.35.1/api/categoryOptionCombos.json?fields=*&filter=categoryCombo.id:eq:t3aNCvHsoSn), or as below:
 ```